 The included P30L charge controller will reliably charge your deep cycle batteries, and the bundle has everything else you need to get started, including cables, connectors and mounting hardware.

-With the option to add batteries, this one of the best RV solar panel kits and a versatile model.
+As a complete kit this one of the best RV solar panel kits for a bargain price.

 - Solar Panels: Monocrystalline panel, max 100W, 5.56A, 18V

 - Panel Weight & Dimensions: 7lbs, 41″ x 21″ x 0.09″